 When comparing SizeUp vs Spectacle, the Slant community recommends Spectacle for most people.
-In the question“What is the best window manager for Mac?”
-Spectacle is ranked 4th while SizeUp is ranked 9th.
+In the question“What are the best power user tools for macOS?”
+Spectacle is ranked 38th while SizeUp is ranked 56th.
 The most important reason people chose Spectacle is:

 Spectacle is licensed under MIT with source code available on [GitHub](https://github.com/eczarny/spectacle).

 Windows can be sent to different monitors and spaces.
 It can also be aligned as needed.

 SizeUp has user-configurable keyboard shortcuts for a set of pre-defined actions.

 Learning a bunch of keyboard shortcuts right off the bat may be difficult to remember at first, which is why a menubar shortcut for the app exists with all the shortcuts listed.

 SizeUp is easy and simple to use without having to configure.

 Pro Free and open source